Hong Kong Pegasus FC: Stadium

 TSW Pegasus applied to the Hong Kong Football Association for the use of Yuen Long Stadium and Tin Shui Wai Sports Ground for its home matches.
 HKFA replied that it will grant the application provided the grass turf at the stadium is up to standard after its examination.
 Later, the HKFA accepted the application of having the Yuen Long Stadium as TSW Pegasus's home ground for the game against South China on 5 October 2008.
 The team's directors promised to make a fanfare at the stadium on the day.

 HKFA chairman Leung Hung Tak later claimed that a total of three home games for TSW Pegasus will be played at Yuen Long Stadium in the 2008–09 season.

 For the 2013–14 season, TSW Pegasus has moved its home ground from Yuen Long Stadium to Mong Kok Stadium.

 From 2015 to 2018, the club used Hong Kong Stadium as their home ground.

 By virtue of their third-place finish in the 2017–18 season, Pegasus exercised their right to use the Mong Kok Stadium for 2018–19.

 In October 2020, Pegasus returned to Yuen Long Stadium.

+As of right now, they do not have a home stadium.